-The Audit Committee of the UAL Board of Directors (the "Audit Committee") has adopted a policy on pre-approval of services of the Company's independent registered public accounting firm.
+The Audit Committee has adopted a policy on pre-approval of services of the Company's independent registered public accounting firm.
 As a wholly-owned subsidiary of UAL, United's audit services are determined by UAL.
 The policy provides that the Audit Committee shall pre-approve all audit and non-audit services to be provided to UAL and its subsidiaries and affiliates by its independent auditors.
 The process by which this is carried out is as follows: